Health System Quality

 Environmental events include incidents that occur as a direct result of the immediate physical environment or due to patient falls.

-Criminal events include incidents that occur related to alleged illegal activity by another person.
+Regulatory and Potential Criminal Events include incidents that occur that are related to health profession regulations or alleged illegal activity by another person.

 Health care professionals at the Nova Scotia Health Authority and the IWK Health Centre began providing information to the province on serious events in January 2014.
 Data is not available prior to this date.